 Our Somatic Bodywork Program is designed to facilitate the growth of highly skilled bodywork professionals.
-We offer everything one would expect in a bodywork program (e.g. massage theory and practice, human sciences, etc.), including a strong focus on practitioner cultivation and the honing of therapeutic relational skills derived from somatic psychology, affective neuroscience, and contemplative practices and offered within a trauma-informed context.
+We offer everything one would expect in a bodywork program (e.g. massage theory and practice, human sciences, professional development), including a strong focus on practitioner cultivation and the honing of therapeutic relational skills derived from somatic psychology, affective neuroscience, and contemplative practices and offered within a trauma-informed context.

 A New Approach to Massage Therapy

-Curiosity, Humility, and Listening: In order to be truly client-centered, we must let go of agendas, egos, and preconceived ideas of what the client needs and embrace an attitude of curiosity and humility, which allows us to truly listen (with our ears, eyes, hands, and “hearts”) to what the client needs.
+Curiosity, Humility, and Listening: In order to be truly client-centered, we must avoid imposing our agendas, egos, and preconceived ideas onto the client, and we should instead embrace an attitude of curiosity and humility, which allows us to truly listen (with our ears, eyes, hands, and “hearts”) to what the client needs.
 This skill, another element of being trauma-informed, is more involved than it sounds and is fundamental to everything we do.